We hope these recommendations add value to you and the communities you serve.

 Learn how teachers can use language—words, tone, and pace—to increase student engagement, build a positive classroom community, and more effectively manage behavior.

-Social-Emotional Learning Resource Books
+Social and Emotional Learning Resource Books

 99 Non-Lame Journaling Prompts for Teens: Journal with Writing Prompts for Teenage Girls and Boys, A Book for Self Discovery and Self Expression, Fun Daily Prompt Notebook